sequba/hyperformula/CONTRIBUTING.md

 1. First, sign this
 [Contributor License Agreement](https://goo.gl/forms/yuutGuN0RjsikVpM2)
 to allow us to use and publish your changes.
+2. Fork the repository.
+3. Enable running workflows in `Actions` tab in the forked repository.
-2. Always make your changes on a separate branch.
+4. Always make your changes on a separate branch.
 This will speed up the merging process.
-3. Always make the target of your pull request the `develop` branch, not `master`.
+5. Always make the target of your pull request the `develop` branch, not `master`.
-4. For any change you make, add test specs in the `test` folder.
+6. For any change you make, add test specs in the `test` folder.
-5. Please lint the code.
+7. Please lint the code.
 See the section about using linter.
-6. Add a comprehensive description of all the changes.
+8. Add a comprehensive description of all the changes.

 ## Code of conduct